segmentstream-com/segmentstream-com.github.io/_docs/ga-datasources/index.md

 If you don't exclude VAT for these services while importing cost data, you'll end up overestimating the costs of your VK and Yandex.Market campaigns.
 As a result, you won't be able to make correct conclusions on their efficiency comparing to other channels.

-> **Note:** currently, there is no technical possibility to add VAT for the imported costs.
+> **Note!** Currently, there is no technical possibility to add VAT for the imported costs.
 If you want to analyze data with VAT included, you can create a custom report in Google Analytics adding [calculated metrics](https://support.google.com/analytics/answer/6121409?hl=en){:target="_blank"} to it.

 ## Historical data import